Albuquerque Custom Car Shows

 This is Route 66 country, and it is rare to drive along the old Mother Road (Central Ave) in Albuquerque from late spring to early fall and not see at least a handful of custom cars of one genre or another (and motorcycles) cruising along with traffic.

 Lowriders take center stage on old Route 66 (Central Ave.) on Sunday nights in downtown Albuquerque cruising ‘low and slow’ before an appreciative audience.
 They start to gather at 5 pm near the Firestone Tire store on 7th & Central.
 Lots of photo opps!

 The vehicles of choice in Albuquerque tend to be classic Americana.
 You won’t find Bugatti Veyrons or classic Aston Martins here.
-Classic Chevys, Fords and Mopars are the preferred makes.
-What gives the classic car scene here its vibrancy are the high number of unusually gifted weekend mechanics and the easy availability of customizable old cars and trucks.
+Classic Chevys, Fords, and Mopars are the preferred makes.
+What gives the classic car scene here its vibrancy is the high number of unusually gifted weekend mechanics and the easy availability of customizable old cars and trucks.

 Whether its hot rods, lowriders, Mopars, rat rods, classic cars, whatever… Albuquerque is custom car country!

 On Sunday afternoons in the summer (2018) Old Town Albuquerque has been the home to an impromptu car show that features a dozen or more classic cars parking around the plaza in Old Town.
 Worth checking out!